apollographql/spotify-showcase/docs/enterprise-demo.md

 ## Wrap up

+We've covered some of the basics of GraphOS in this demo.
+If you're looking for more resources, check out the links below:

+📚 [The Apollo documentation](https://www.apollographql.com/docs/graphos) covers all things GraphOS.

+✏️ Learn through hands-on tutorials [available on Odyssey, our GraphQL learning platform](https://www.apollographql.com/tutorials/browse?categories=GraphOS).

-We've covered some of the basics of GraphOS in this demo, but we can't cover everything.
-If you want to learn more about the details of these features and more in GraphOS, head over to our [docs](https://www.apollographql.com/docs/graphos) or jump in our [Discord server](https://discord.gg/graphos) and verify the email you used with this GraphOS account.
+👋 Need a little extra help?
+Jump into our [Discord server](https://discord.gg/graphos) and verify the email you used with this GraphOS account.
 It will give you access to a private channel where you can get help on anything GraphOS related!

 > Feedback or suggestions for this demo?
 Please [submit a GitHub issue](https://github.com/apollographql/spotify-showcase/issues)!